llhovind/naTE/README.md

 ### Session management
 - Auto-save and restore open sessions on launch
 - Named workspaces ("Save Workspace As...")
+- **Scrollback persistence** — opt-in (`saveScrollbackWithWorkspace` in config) streaming save of the scrollback buffer per session; on restore, the saved history is prepended to the new session and a separator line marks where the old output ends and new output begins.
+Configurable line limit (`scrollbackSaveLines`, default 10,000) and optional style (colour/bold) preservation (`scrollbackSaveStyles`).
 - Reconnect bar when a connection drops — resume without re-entering credentials
 - Confirm-close protection — a dialog warns before closing a window with active sessions; auto-suppressed for single-session close; configurable via **Edit → Preferences → Behavior** or a "Don't ask again" option in the dialog itself